3200 Phaethon: The mysterious source of the Geminid meteor shower

 Plus its orbit brings 3200 Phaethon closer to the sun than any other named asteroid (though some smaller, unnamed asteroids come even closer).
 At its closest point, Phaethon is only 13 million miles (20.9 million km) from the sun.
 That’s less than half of Mercury’s closest distance.

 3200 Phaethon’s orbit carries it so close to the sun that its surface heats up to about 1,500 degrees Fahrenheit (800 degrees C).
 That’s hot enough to melt aluminum.

-When closest to the sun, 3200 Phaethon releases a tiny dust tail; that’s right, it’s a dust tail for an asteroid, one of only two known so far in our solar system.
+It’s when it’s closest to the sun that 3200 Phaethon releases a tiny dust tail; that’s right, it’s a dust tail for an asteroid, one of only two known so far in our solar system.
 Scientists have said it’s possible the sun’s heat causes fractures, in much the same way a dry riverbed cracks in the afternoon heat.

 3200 Phaethon is classified as a potentially hazardous asteroid, which doesn’t mean it’s a threat to Earth.
 It just means two things.
 First, 3200 Phaethon is big – about 3 miles (5 km) wide – big enough to cause significant regional damage if it were to strike Earth.